Lionsberg/old-lionsberg-wiki/Total Nested Hierarchy of Goals.md

 # Total Nested Hierarchy of Goals
-The [[Lionsberg System]] is rooted in the concept that there is [[One]] overarching and uniting [[Meta Goal]].
+The [[Lionsberg System]] is rooted in the concept that there is One highest overarching and uniting Goal.
+We call this the [[Meta Goal]].

 The [[Meta Goal]] by definition contains within itself and orders a [[Total Nested Hierarchy of Goals]].

 In other words, in order for us to experience _the total integrated wellbeing, development, and right relationship of all generations of Life and Consciousness_... an entire set of sub-goals has to be accomplished.

-While this is intentionally left abstract and not concretized, a close approximation can be found in articulations like the United Nations Sustainable Development Goals that were ratified by 193 member nations.
+While this is intentionally left abstract and not concretized, a close approximation can be found in articulations like the United Nations Sustainable Development Goals that were ratified by 193 member nations, and represent broad human consensus.

 They include articulations like: